g-clef/g-clef.github.io/lab/hardware.md

 I disconnected the powered hub, and also disabled usb autosuspend.
 In that case, the node didn't disappear entirely, but dmesg filled with errors about the usb drive needing to be reset.

+Lastly, it turned out that I had some hardware problems with at least two of the drives.
+(This project turned into a bit of a comedy of errors.)
+That showed up as drives disappearing as well.

 (Also, when you're setting this all up, if your powered USB hub has buttons to turn off the power to individual ports, make sure the power is on to the port with the drive on it.
 That's a frustrating error to find.)